1. The Vardhana dynasty is also called the ____________.

 Explanation: Harsha’s patronage of Buddhism attracted him.

-93. Harsha is often called the last great Hindu emperor of North India because:
+93. Harsha is often called the last great Hindu emperor of North India because____________.

 A) He united the south also